johnwcowan/r7rs-work/FuturesCowan.md

 because a low priority future
 inside the critical section is preempted for an arbitrary long time by a medium priority future.

-A future expires its quantum
-(which is set with the `future-set-quantum!` procedure) when an amount of time equal to its quantum has elapsed since it entered the running state and did not block, terminate or call `future-yield!`.
-At that point the future exits the running state to allow other futures to run.
-A future's quantum is thus an indication of the rate of progress of the future relative to the other futures of the same priority.
-Moreover, the resolution of the timer measuring the running time may cause a certain deviation from the quantum, so a future's quantum should only be viewed as an approximation of the time it can run before yielding to another future.

 Futures blocked on a given mutex or condition variable will unblock in an order which is consistent